Sauvignon Blanc Grape Variety: The Great Divider

 Similarly, Bordeaux Blanc has come a long way since the dark days of sulfur-infused bottles of stinky dross – cabbage was the defining aroma of the 1970s!
 The winemaking, back then, could best be described as bloody awful: vinification techniques and equipment designed for red grapes were lazily used to make white styles, with predictably disastrous results.
 Much to the chagrin of the Bordelais, it was an Australian winemaker, Brian Croser, who gave them a proverbial kick in the teeth and revolutionized attitudes to vinification.
 In 1979, Australian investors purchased Chateau Rahoul in Graves – the new owners hired Croser to make their inaugural vintage.
 Bringing a touch of Antipodean sheen to the Left Bank, Croser demonstrated the benefits of cold stabilization, cool fermentations, and using wild yeast strains.
 Before too long, all the best châteaux were emulating this approach.

-So too, winemaking in the Loire has become much more sophisticated of late.
+So, too, winemaking in the Loire has become much more sophisticated lately.
 The aim is to achieve a balance between fruit expression and that lovely minerality that flows from the flinty soils of the eastern Loire.
-Ripe Sauvignon Blanc grapes are packed full of methoxypyrazines: aromatic compounds responsible for that unmistakable whiff of green fruit.
+Ripe Sauvignon Blanc grapes are packed full of methoxypyrazines, aromatic compounds responsible for that unmistakable whiff of green fruit.
 The best way to accentuate these flavors is to protect the must at all stages of vinification.
 Thus, many growers in Sancerre practice a cold fermentation in stainless steel, clarifying the juice and bottling it relatively soon after the harvest.
 The result is a fresh and elegant expression of SB, underpinned by ripe acidity and beautiful aromatics.

 Returning to Bordeaux, there is some crossover in winemaking: cold fermentation and protective handling are widely adopted in the vineyards of Pessac-Leognan.
 However, the Bordelais are very committed to the idea of blending Sauvignon Blanc with Semillon – mono-varietal expressions are still quite rare in southwest France.
 Moreover, many top Bordeaux whites borrow heavily from Chardonnay’s playbook; winemakers use oak maturation and lees stirring to enhance structure and mouthfeel.
 What emerges in bottle is a wine of great fragrance, complexity, and finesse.
 Every bit a rival to the sacred wines of Puligny-Montrachet.